Clemamolette/Paukemon/README.md

 ### Explore the website

-You have to go to http://localhost:8080 on your browser.
+You have to go to http://localhost:8080 on your browser and be connected to an Internet connection.